cibere/Flow.Launcher.Plugin.WordNikDictionary/README.md

 2. Clone the repository.

+> [!NOTE]
+> [git](https://git-scm.com/) must be installed for this

-Now you must clone the repository, which can be done with the following command: `git clone cibere/Flow.Launcher.Plugin.WordNikDictionary` (assuming git is installed).
+Now you must clone the repository, which can be done with the following command: `git clone https://github.com/cibere/Flow.Launcher.Plugin.WordNikDictionary`.

 3. Setup your environment